-University Dental is home to some of the best dental implant experts in San Diego, and they can help you determine whether permanent dentures or implants are best for you.
+University Dental is home to some of the best dental implant dentists in San Diego, and they can help you determine whether permanent dentures or implants are best for you.
 To learn more, contact University Dental today by calling (619) 582-4224.

 What Are Permanent Dentures?